RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Test Your Project { .flag}

-__Click the green flag__, do the hills move?
+__Click the green flag.__ Do the hills move?
 What happens as the hills move to the side of the screen?

 ## Save your project { .save}